benbalter/open-source-for-government/index.md

 ### Encouraging Community Involvement

 Simply making the code public is not enough.
 Open source developers want to get behind a cause.
 Think of it as analogous to volunteering for a political campaign.
 They want to know what the project stands for, and where it is going.
 If they contribute, what will their code be used for in a six months or a year?
-As a result, open source project documentation commonly includes three primary pieces of information:
+As a result, open source project documentation (readme) commonly includes four primary pieces of information:

 1. A project mission statement, philosophy, or goal,
 2. A features and requirements list, or long-term project roadmap, and most importantly
 3. The status of the project (active development, beta, etc.)
+4. How to submit an issue/feature request or contribute a fix/enhancement

+For help getting started, including other common sections, please see the [example readme](example-readme/).

 ### Mechanics

+Creating an open-source project requires the project finder to stand up several pieces of critical infrastructure.
+It's not enough to simply make the code available, for example, as a zip file.
+Steps must be taken to ensure transparency and conversational, rather than announcement-driven communications.
+The goal here should be to make it as easy as possible for developers to find the project, grab the code, use it, and potentially contribute back.
+Most commonly, this infrastructure consists of:

 1. Version control,
 2. Bug tracking ("issues" in GitHub parlance),